 The Cargo Loader

 Overloaded cargo is a common cause of most truck spillover and rollover accidents.
 Here, the at-fault party is the cargo loader or loading company.
 If the truck driver knew of the overload and failed to warn the cargo loader, they will share liability for the accident.

 A third-party or phantom driver is a motorist that caused an accident but was not directly involved in the crash.
 Suppose a passenger vehicle driven by a distracted driver runs a red light at an intersection where a truck has the right of way.
 While trying to avoid the smaller car, the trucker swerves and hits your stopped vehicle.

 The third-party motorist may not have struck you, but they will be liable for the accident.
 The reasoning behind this conclusion is that the collision would not have happened if not for the phantom driver’s act.

 It’s noteworthy that where your actions contributed to the collision, comparative negligence rules apply.
 While you will still receive a settlement, it will be limited by your fault percentage.
 But if you have 50% fault or 51%, you’ll not get compensation.

 Book a Free Consultation With Us Today

-At Kelly & Associates, our Boston personal injury attorneys understand the importance of getting your life back after a traumatic experience.
+At Michael Kelly, our Boston personal injury attorneys understand the importance of getting your life back after a traumatic experience.
 So our experienced team works tirelessly to get you the maximum settlement.
 Contact our law office today for a free case review.